pravin435916/pravin435916/README.md

 I've been exploring various technologies, including HTML, CSS, JavaScript, React, REST APIs, MongoDB, Node.js.
 I'm also actively participating in competitive programming challenges to enhance my problem-solving abilities and understanding of algorithms and data structures.

-In my free time, I enjoy contributing to open-source projects and exploring emerging technologies.
+I'm Machine learning enthusiastic also engaging and developing model using various algorithm In my free time, I enjoy contributing to open-source projects and exploring emerging technologies.
 I'm always looking for opportunities to collaborate and learn from experienced developers.

 ## 👩🏾‍💻 Skills: